isomerpages/govtech-lpa-acp/pages/Will I Still Have Control Over My Assets.md

                                 <input type="radio" name="accordion" id="accordion_5" class="toggle">What if I change my mind?
                                     <div class="inner">
                             <ul>
-                                <li>Your LPA and ACP are not set in stone.
-You have the liberty to update or change your LPA and ACP at any given time, provided you have the mental capacity to do so.</li>
+                                <p>Your LPA and ACP are not set in stone.
+You have the liberty to update or change your LPA and ACP at any given time, provided you have the mental capacity to do so.</p>
                                 <li><b>LPA</b>
 																	<ul>
                                 <li>To change the terms of an existing LPA, the Donor must revoke their registered LPA and make a new one.</li>